hzhz2020/hzhz2020.github.io/content/pages/FrontPage.md

 Title: Zhe Huang - Machine Learning Research
-Date: 2023-10-15
+Date: 2024-03-13
 save_as: index.html

 <div class="intro-text">
 <p>Hello!
-I'm fourth-year Ph.D. candidate at Tufts University.
-Prior to this, I earned my M.S. from the Center for Data Science at New York University and my B.S. from Ohio State University.</p>
+I'm fifth-year Ph.D. candidate at Tufts University.
+Prior to this, I earned my M.S. from the Center for Data Science at New York University and my B.S. from Ohio State University.
+My research focuses on learning from limited labeled data, including <strong>semi-supervised</strong>, <strong>self-supervised</strong>, <strong>multiple-instance</strong>, and <strong>multi-modal</strong> learning</p>

-<p>My research primarily centers on the challenges and prospects of harnessing limited labeled data through semi-supervised and self-supervised learning.
-I'm particularly intrigued by the potential of these techniques in addressing critical healthcare issues.
-In close collaboration with cardiologists at Tufts Medical Center, I'm diligently working to leverage advanced ML research to enhance the diagnosis and treatment of patients with heart disease.</p>
+<p>I work closely with cardiologists at Tufts Medical Center to advance ML solutions for healthcare problems.
+Recently, I've developed a keen interest in large language models (LLMs) and other foundational models.
+I'm exploring their diverse applications across various domains, with a particular emphasis on healthcare.</p>

 </div>